Kaizen-FW/Kaizen/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your changes or improvements.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0.
 See the LICENSE file for more details.

 ---